 As you understand, false integration is definitely not the place where we want to be, but unfortunately it is easy to end up there, see also this blog post about artifacts that are negatively influencing our way of working.
 If we start with an agile team in a small company, it has definitely done a proper systems design (only an architecture is not enough) on the whole product, no matter if the team is working with modules or end-to-end functionality to the customers, or a combination.
 If we add some more teams, they will still have control over the whole product.
 But, if a big company starts its agile journey with one team, only working on a part of the total product, there is a very different scenario.
 The reason is that it many times means that the big company goes from the waterfall method with modules, to an incremental approach with features and user stories, end-to-end slices of customer value.
 This new agile team has no control over the whole, and if the agile journey with scaling frameworks continues like it often does by a bottom-up strategy, soon all teams are agile teams, but these agile teams together will neither have control of the whole.
 It will be like every agile team makes their own gig, and then we think we can just sum it up to an entire whole.
 To be clear this has nothing to do with agile itself, it is the scaling that is made wrong, missing the systems design on the whole.
 So, in order to avoid Big Bang integration testing, we have with this false integration ended up with, hmmm, let us just call it Gig Bang integration testing, to make it easy to remember.
 And with this gig strategy, dividing the functionality in small parts that is analysed, designed, tested and deployed by the teams, the risk is extremely high that we also end up lacking a proper system test.
 This in turn means that we not until our code are in production, can finally see if the code is working or not, since we do not have a proper system validation and verification.
 And without a proper systems design, most probably not.

 But, at manufacturing, we aggregate all parts together to the whole product because we know they will fit, since that has already been secured in the product development.
 This means also that we have no interdependencies or Integration Events.
-And if the product development has done a great work, the parts are easy and fast assembled at the Aggregation Points, i.e. enabling the Flow efficiency at the production unit to be high.
+And if the product development has done a great work, the parts are easy and fast assembled at the Aggregation Points, i.e., enabling the Flow efficiency at the production unit to be high.
 We instead use the word Point here, since we know that the parts will fit.
 When a product is aggregated at the Aggregation Points in Toyota/Lean Production, which we can call Continuous Aggregation, it is refined in one of the many hundreds of simultaneous processes at every takt time, every few couple of minutes.
 Between the processes there is only a dependency, a clear handover specification of what to leave to the next process.
-Each car is like a value stream, or a pipeline, where parts continuosly are aggregated.
+Each car is like a value stream, or a pipeline, where parts continuously are aggregated.
 Here is the picture of the aggregation in Toyota’s production of cars.

 Before a car is delivered to a customer, a production test is for sure made, in the case some component in the car may be faulty

 As we understand, false integration where no systems design has been made, in combination with Continuous Integration without a full system test of the product within the value flow/pipeline, is definitely not the place where we neither want to be.
-But, unfortunately it is easy to end up there since Continuous Integration in software development is copied from Continuous Aggregation in production, where only an inspection (which can be mistaken for validation) of the car is done in the end with a production test.
+But unfortunately, it is easy to end up there since Continuous Integration in software development is copied from Continuous Aggregation in production, where only an inspection (which can be mistaken for validation) of the car is done in the end with a production test.
 Continuous Integration means that pieces of functionality and their respective tests are continuously added in the pipeline, which means validation of the product, but not verification of the product or system.
 To make a system test of the product or system, means that tests for the functional and the non-functional requirements need to be added, which are not part of the original production pipeline.
 And when combining so that many Continuous Integration pipelines make a full system, they must all together be system tested, and who will take care of this?
 As you can see it is treacherous to copy a way of working from production to product development.

 And we also understand that the aggregating processes in production are highly autonomous if we compare with teams in product development.
-When we have interrelationships like in product development done in parallel, i.e. activities with interdependencies that need interactions to be solved, we need interdisciplinary work by persons from different disciplines at the same time to solve the interdependencies.
+When we have interrelationships like in product development done in parallel, i.e., activities with interdependencies that need interactions to be solved, we need interdisciplinary work by persons from different disciplines at the same time to solve the interdependencies.
 Here below is an example from parallel work with I-shaped teams.

 There is no difference if we have cross-functional, Agile teams, there will for sure be interdependencies that needs to be taken care of, even if they are of a different kind, see this blog post for the details.
-This means that no matter what shape of the teams in product development, they are far less autonomous, which totally depends on the amount of interdependencies between the teams.
+This means that no matter what shape of the teams in product development, they are far less autonomous, which totally depends on the number of interdependencies between the teams.

 So, every time we need to develop a product or service, we need to make an architecture, structure and divide our work into parts by help of systems design, which will help our system to be coherent and cohesive.
 But, to be able to put the solved parts together, we need to take care of all the interdependencies between the parts and integrate them at the Integration Events, where we by testing, investigate if our solution fulfils the functional and non-functional requirements.